BgeeDB/bgee_web/src/markdown/support/Download-files/geneExpression.md

 Only wild-type healthy gene expression data is included in Bgee (i.e. no treatment, no disease, no gene knock-out, etc.).
 Bgee collects data from different experiments and data types, and provides a summary from all these data as unique calls of presence and absence of expression, per gene and condition.
 For each call, an FDR-corrected p-value and expression score are provided, which allows you to compare levels of expression.

-Present/absent expression calls are very similar to the data that can be reported using _in situ_ hybridization methods; Bgee applies dedicated statistical analyses to generate such calls from EST, Affymetrix, bulk RNA-Seq, and single-cell RNA-Seq, and also collects _in situ_ hybridization calls from model organism databases.
+Present/absent expression calls are very similar to the data that can be reported using _in situ_ hybridization methods; Bgee applies dedicated statistical analyses to generate such calls from bulk RNA-Seq and single-cell RNA-Seq, and also collects _in situ_ hybridization calls from model organism databases.
 This offers the possibility to aggregate and compare these present/absent expression calls between different experiments, different data types, and different species.

 ## Generation of expression calls